Jtalk/url-health-check-action/README.md

 # URL health check action

-A cURL-based health check with build-in retry.
+A cURL-based post-deploy health check with build-in redirect & retry.
+An quick & easy way to verify a deployment.

 ```yaml
 steps: